sgb-io/codehawk-cli/README.md

-# Codehawk CLI
+# codehawk-cli

+![Codehawk.app](codehawk-logo.png "Codehawk")

 Codehawk is a static analysis tool for JavaScript projects.
 It is intended as a warning system, to identify complex areas of code that need special attention by developers.

-![Codehawk.app](codehawk-logo.png "Codehawk")

 The CLI tool provides low level static analysis, check out [codehawk.app](https://codehawk.app) to use Codehawk quickly and get enhanced features such as Risk Factor & viz tools.